dsrsaknp/100xdevs-cohort/coding_playground/1-coding_oop_js/README.md

 7. Use new Weakmap()

-8. Modules concept was introduced in ES6 or Ecmascri pt2015.
+8. Modules concept was introduced in ES6 or Ecmascript 2015.

 9. There is no concept of modules in ES5.